DANNN9999/DANNN---Botz/readme.md

-Greatings.
+Greatings.\n
-Its just a .md file,not full script bot,but if you wanna the Script,you can buy via WhatsApp(+6283146276723) And if you wanna test The bot you can WhatsApp(https://wa.me/+639105615786?text=.menu)
+Its just a .md file,not full script bot,but if you wanna the Script,you can buy via WhatsApp(+6283146276723)\n And if you wanna test The bot you can WhatsApp(https://wa.me/+639105615786?text=.menu)\n\n

 *SELL SCRIPT DANN WhatsApp Verison*
 🏷️ Price : *Rp.
 100.000 / $6.18*